What is the Skin Barrier and Why Does It Matter?

 How do you know if your skin barrier is damaged?

 It’s not too difficult to discern whether your skin barrier has been compromised and damaged.
-“Your skin barrier is likely compromised if you have red, irritated bumpy skin or excessive dryness and peeling,” explains Dr. Aimee Paik, a board-certified dermatologist and Medical Director of Apostrophe.
+“Your skin barrier is likely compromised if you have red, irritated bumpy skin or excessive dryness and peeling,” explains Dr. Aimee Paik, a board-certified dermatologist.
 “If your skin barrier is weakened, your skin will lose water easily and become dry and prone to developing eczema, a form of skin irritation.”
 Plus, an impaired skin barrier can worsen acne, too.

 How does skin barrier damage occur?